 Nineveh, at the start of the 8th century B.C., was a large metropolis in the expanding Assyrian Empire.
-It was a huge city (see Jonah 3:3) whose especially wicked behavior came to God's attention (1:2).
-Unlike Sodom and Gomorrah, He was willing to extend his grace and offer it a chance to be saved by sending them a prophet.
+The city's wicked behavior eventually drew God's attention (Jonah 1:2).
+Unlike Sodom and Gomorrah, God was willing to extend his grace and offer the city a chance to be saved by sending them a prophet.
 Jonah was charged with warning "the great city" (4:11) of its impending destruction.

 In 723 B.C., the mighty Assyrian Empire (arguably the world's first superpower) conquered and took captive the northern ten tribes of Israel (Kingdom of Israel).
 In 701, under King Sennacherib, it set its sight on the Kingdom of Judah.
 Sennacherib quickly subdued many of Judah's cities (2Kings 18:13) then marched his troops towards its capital of Jerusalem.

 The situation for Judah was dire, as righteous King Hezekiah did not have the military strength to stop Assyria's 185,000 troops, who now surrounded Jerusalem, from overrunning and destroying it.
 After receiving Sennacherib's letter demanding he surrender (Isaiah 37:9 - 13), Hezekiah humbled himself in prayer with the hope that the city might be saved by God's grace (2Kings 19:14 - 19).

 The Lord's grace toward Hezekiah and what it motivated him to do is one of the most awesome answers to prayer in Scripture!
 He sent the Angel of the Lord who, when night fell, saved all those in Jerusalem by killing the entirety of Sennacherib's army (2Kings 19:35 - 37).
 The shocked Assyrian ruler quickly turned and went home where he was soon assassinated by two of his sons (verse 37).